nick-ducker/T2A1/README.md

 * **Relational Database Integrity**

-  Relational databases creates integrity in the way it stores information intrinsically by providing each stored peice of information with its own primary key.
+  Relational databases creates integrity in the way it stores information intrinsically by providing each stored piece of information with its own primary key.
 When this happens it makes sure that there is no duplicate data within the database.
 You could create a table and fill out the columns identically for every entry, but the primary key will always be different.

   This also creates integrity around the relationships within that database.
 Using foreign keys, a database table will know exactly where and what to look for at all times.